UweKeim/ZetaHtmlEditControl/README.md

 ## History

+  * *2013-11-12* - Added functions to paste text from Microsoft Word and clean that up.
   * *2013-11-05* - Foreground and background colors with CSS.
   * *2013-08-10* - Added app.config switch for .NET 4.
   * *2013-05-30* - First public release to Github.